Calibra VD Cat Struvite 2 kg

 Vytištěno v říjnu 2021

+Calibra VD Struvite for cats has been specially developed by veterinarians based on the latest scientific findings.
 The composition is tailored precisely to their needs.
 And because Calibra veterinary diets lie somewhere between medicine and food, they help support medical treatment in the most natural way.